 Bob Fitzsimmons is licensed to practice in West Virginia, Ohio, and Pennsylvania and has been admitted to practice before the United States Supreme Court, United States Court of Appeals for the Fourth Circuit, United States District Court for the Southern District of Ohio, and the Northern and Southern Districts of West Virginia.

 Mr. Fitzsimmons' practice has also involved representation of universities and players for alleged NCAA violations and both universities and coaches on contractual negotiations and related contract issues.
-Mr. Fitzsimmons' clientele is varied and over the years has included universities, college coaches, professional athletes, politicians, lawyers, judges, congressmen, governor, Bishop and numerous businesses including Regional and National Media.
+Mr. Fitzsimmons' clientele has included universities, college coaches, professional athletes, politicians, lawyers, judges, and numerous businesses including Regional and National Media.

 - "In Vivo Characterization of Chronic Traumatic Encephalopathy Using [F-18] FDDNP Pet Brain Imaging," Proc Natl Acad Sci USA; published ahead of print April 6, 2015, doi: 10.1073/PNAS 1409952112

-- "Handbook of Neurological Sports Medicine," by Anthony Petraglia, M.D., Julian Bailes, M.D., Arthur L. Day, M.D., Human Kinetics, 2015.
+- M.D., Julian Bailes, M.D., Arthur L. Day, M.D., Human Kinetics, 2015.
 Chapter: Medicolegal Considerations in Neurological Sports Medicine

 - "Chronic Traumatic Encephalopathy in an Iraqi War Veteran with Post Traumatic Stress Disorder who Committed Suicide," Neurosurgical Focus, Vol. 31, November 2011